umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/index.md

 There are three design alternatives you can use to effectively load balance servers:

-1. You use cloud based auto-scaling appliances like [Microsoft's Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/)
+1. You use cloud based auto-scaling appliances like Azure Web Apps
 2. Each server hosts copies of the load balanced website files and a file replication service is running to ensure that all files on all servers are up to date
 3. The load balanced website files are located on a centralized file share (SAN/NAS/Clustered File Server/Network Share)